ecks0/syx/README.md

 | ------- | ----------------------------------------- |
 | `nvml`  | Enable nvidia management library support. |

-_Note: `nvml` support requires the nvidia management library at **runtime**, which is usually installed with the proprietary driver.
-Knobs with `nvml` enabled will work just fine when no nvidia library/driver/hardware are present._
+_Note: `nvml` requires the nvidia management library at runtime, usually installed with the proprietary driver.
+If the nvml library is missing, nvml arguments will be no-ops._

 ## Profiles

-Profiles may be declared in a yaml file.
-A profile is a list of value groups.
-A value group is a map of names to values.
-Names and values are analogous to command-line argument names and values.
+### Profile config file example

-This example...
+This example profile config...

 ```yaml
 min: